MattLusherRO/edge-developer/microsoft-edge/dev-guide/device/web-authentication.md

 - The latest Edge implementation is turned off by default and ships behind a flag (type `about:flags` in your address bar to turn on the feature).

 - Microsoft Edge does not yet support external credentials like USB keys or Bluetooth devices.
 The current API is limited to embedded credentials stored in the TPM.
+A software fallback is used if TPM is not available on the device.

 - The currently logged in Windows user account must be configured to support at least a PIN, and preferably face or fingerprint biometrics.
 This is to ensure that Windows can authenticate the access to the TPM.

 - Of the [predefined extensions](http://www.w3.org/TR/webauthn/#extension-predef) described in the spec, Microsoft Edge only supports the [FIDO AppId](http://www.w3.org/TR/webauthn/#extension-appid) (`webauthn_txAuthSimple`) at this time.

+- The `timeoutSeconds` option is not currently evaluated

 ### IDL support
 Here is a snapshot of Web Authentication API support as of EdgeHTML 15 (Windows 10 Creators Update, build #####, MM/2017).